OceanOptics/Inlinino/docs/gui.rst

+.. _gui:

 ========================
 Graphical User Interface
 ========================

+The purpose of this section is to go through the main functionnality of the graphical user interface also known as GUI.

+The GUI is the default interface of Inlinino, if for some reason no windows are openning when you launch inlinino check that the :ref:`configuration <cfg-application>` is set to use the gui interface, or that there is no errors in your :ref:`configuration files <cfg-common-errors>`.

 Instruments
 ===========

 This section explains how to connect, disconnect and list the instruments available in Inlinino running with the graphical user interface (GUI).
-In order to operate the instruments through the command line interface (CLI) please refer to the CLI section.

 .. contents:: Table of Contents